abhishekniraj802/abhishekniraj802/README.md

 * Implemented **Medallion Architecture** using Bronze, Silver, and Gold layers.
 * Developed scalable data transformations using **PySpark**.
 * Used **Delta Lake** for reliable and scalable data storage.
-* Applied data cleansing and data validation techniques.
+* Applied data cleansing and validation techniques.
 * Implemented partitioning strategies for efficient data processing.
 * Used **Unity Catalog** for data governance and access management.